ncoghlan/misc/notes/python3/questions_and_answers.rst

 The first three of those approaches are all fully supported by python-dev.
 Many standard library additions in Python 3 started as modules on PyPI and thus remain available to Python 2 users.
-For other cases, such as ``unittest``, the respective standard library maintainer also maintains a PyPI backport.
+For other cases, such as ``unittest`` or ``configparser``, the respective standard library maintainer also maintains a PyPI backport.

 The latter two choices are unfortunate, but we've done what we can to make the first three alternatives more attractive.